oikmeg/pornhub-dl/README.md

 On top of that, create a second file `http_cookie_file` Simply copy the `Cookie` header of any logged in pornhub premium domain request.
 Those can be extracted using your browser's network debugging tool.

-**Disclaimer:**

-This project is not associated in any way with the operators of the official pornhub.com It's just a small and fun side-project in reaction to the possibly imminent censorship in the EU and free global premium.